jeffb4real/SLHPA-Web-App/README.md

 This Python script uses Selenium (https://www.seleniumhq.org/) to "scrape" metadata from the online photo archive.
 This script technically needs to work correctly just once, as the photo archive is a dead database and will never be updated.

-scraper.py collects all the public, web-available information about the online photo archive.
-For each photograpic record, this includes collecting: the title, description, and contributor of the photo, where available, as well as the web URL and file size of the photographic document.
+scraper.py collects publicly available information about the online photo archive.
+For each photograpic record, this includes collecting: the title, description, and contributor of the photo, where available, as well as the web URL and file size of the photographic document (*.pdf).

-scraper.py then stores all the collected information in a database (.csv file, for now), which ultimately will reside in the web application.
+scraper.py then stores all the collected information in a database (.csv file, for now), which ultimately will be used by the SLHPA web application.

 ### How To Run scraper.py

 1. Install Python (3.7.0 or later).

-2. Set up your Python environment:
+2. Set up your Python environment.

-   To install modules in Python:
+   To install the required module:

     $ pip install selenium